-It can sometimes be difficult for people living near to anti-social private tenants or owner-occupiers to resolve the problem; for example, private landlords may prefer not tackle their anti-social tenants and it is not possible for neighbours to seek eviction orders against owner-occupiers.
+It can sometimes be difficult for people living next to anti-social private tenants or owner-occupiers to resolve the problem; for example, private landlords may prefer not tackle their anti-social tenants and it is not possible for neighbours to seek eviction orders against owner-occupiers.
 As a general rule, private landlords are not responsible for the anti-social behaaviour of their tenants.

 Victims of ASB should report their circumstances to the local Community Safety Partnership and seek professional legal advice on any remedies that might be applicable in their individual circumstances.
 What amounts to an appropriate remedy will depend on the precise circumstances involved; the victims of ASB often need to keep detailed records of their experiences, particularly if legal action is envisaged.